niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Turning on the System

-* Connect battery wire
-* Controller will power up
+Connect battery wire.
+Look for light on charge controller and board to indicate sensor is receiving power.